 - Facilities should reasonably limit the number of simultaneous visitors per resident and limit the total number of visitors in the facility simultaneously, based on the size of the building and physical space.

 - Facilities may consider scheduling visits for a specified length of time to help ensure all clients/residents are able to receive visitors.
-Visits should be scheduled for at least 30 minutes.

 - Facilities should limit visitor movement in the facility, regardless of the visitor's vaccination status; for example, visitors should not walk around the hallways of the facility and should go directly to and from the resident's room or designated visitation area.